April 27, 2025

 How quickly can a company implement international hiring after identifying readiness?

-With modern Employer of Record (EOR) platforms, companies can typically begin hiring internationally within 1-2 weeks, depending on the specific country and role requirements.
+With modern Employer of Record (EOR) platforms, companies can begin hiring internationally very quickly.
+Leading EOR platforms offer onboarding in as little as 48 hours to 2-4 weeks, depending on the specific country, role requirements, and documentation readiness.

 What compliance challenges do companies face most often when hiring internationally?